If you have dry eye, you may experience redness, stinging, or a gritty sensation in your eyes.

-Some people see a reduction in their symptoms with home remedies and over-the-counter or prescription eye drops.
-Reducing your symptoms also involves understanding the underlying causes so that you can prevent or avoid them.
+Some people see a reduction in their symptoms with home remedies and over-the-counter (OTC) or prescription eye drops.
+It’s also important to understand the underlying causes so that you can prevent or manage them.

 Here are 15 common causes of chronic dry eye.

-This type of dry eye is uncontrollable, but using artificial tears on a regular basis can provide extra lubrication to coat your eyes and relieve dryness.
+This type of dry eye can’t be prevented, but using artificial tears on a regular basis can provide extra lubrication to coat your eyes and relieve dryness.

 Some people who work on a computer experience eyestrain and tension headaches.
 In addition to these issues, staring at a computer often can also affect your tears and lead to dry eye.

-This is because people who work on a computer monitor tend to blink less often.
+This is because people who work at a computer monitor tend to blink less often.
 As a result, their tears evaporate more quickly.

-If you use a computer for work, reduce dryness by blinking more often.
+If you use a computer for work, you can reduce dryness by blinking more frequently.
 Blinking will help lubricate your eyes.
 This can prevent dryness and irritation.